GeoGe2020/academic-kickstart/content/en/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
- I am an assistant professor at College of Geosciences, China University of Petroleum (Beijing).
+ I am an associate professor at College of Geosciences, China University of Petroleum (Beijing).
 My research mainly focuses on the tectono-stratigraphic evolution of sedimentary basins, particularly where the salt-controlled structures and deep-water sedimentation interact.
 I have worked closely with industry in multiple research projects in the last couple of years.
 Currently I am working a project studying driven forces of salt tectonics and the associated structural and kinematic evolution in salt-bearing passive margins.
 To learn more about my research, please move [here](#publications).